 In your second year of study interns who have excelled in the first year will also be able to pursue some of the following electives:

-Interns will draw a weekly wage informed by the trainee provisions under the Federal Events, Amusements and Recreation Award (Schedule D: National Training Wage).
+Interns will draw a weekly wage informed by the trainee provisions under the Miscellaneous Award 2010 (Schedule E: National Training Wage).
 Students may also qualify for the Youth Allowance (geographic and parental assets tests apply).
 A post-tax deduction will be required from wages earned for tuition, accommodation and food but students will still have a residual income to apply to their own expenses and financial obligations.